-Section Brief Details of Responsibility Proper Officer 32A Grant authorisation of directed surveillance and covert human intelligence sources: criminal conduct and safeguards for juveniles and vulnerable adults.
-To make an application to a Justice of the Peace, for an order approving the grant or renewal of an authorisation for use of Director of Legal and Democratic
+Section Brief Details of Responsibility Proper Officer 32A Grant authorisation of directed surveillance and Director of Legal covert human intelligence sources: criminal and Democratic conduct and safeguards for juveniles and vulnerable adults.
+To make an application to a Justice of the Peace, for an order approving the grant or renewal of an authorisation for use of

-directed surveillance or use of covert hu Iman
+directed surveillance or use of covert human

-intelligence source in accordance with t he
+intelligence source in accordance with the

-Protection of Freedoms Act 2012, seeki ng an
+Protection of Freedoms Act 2012, seeking an

-order approving the grant or renewal of
+order approving the grant or renewal of a RIPA

-authorisation or notice and to represent
+authorisation or notice and to represent the

 Council in making such an application.